Samuelberhan98736/SamuelBerhan98736/README.md

 My name is Samuel Berhan.
 I am currently a student at Georgia State University interested in Embedded Sytems and Hardware Engineering.

-- 🌱 I’m currently learning computer vision, embedded systems ,advanced algorythms and advanced circuit design.
+- 🌱 I’m currently learning computer vision, embedded systems ,advanced algorythms .
 - 👯 I’m looking to collaborate on any projects that involves low level programming.